 We also offer reduced sperm-freezing fees for oncology patients.

-After the initial twelve months, costs apply for storing one or more samples at City Fertility Centre.
+After the initial twelve months, costs apply for storing one or more samples at City Fertility.
 This annual storage fee applies regardless of the number of samples stored and is not refundable.

 To find out more about sperm freezing, please read our Sperm Freezing Fact Sheet.